+5.1 Recommendations in interpreting guidance from ISO/IEC TR 24772-1:2019

+Python has some fundamental differences with standard imperative languages, which are the majority of languages covered by these documents.
+In some cases, general guidance does not apply to everything covered in a subsection, but some or most of the guidance.

+In such cases we say “follow the applicable guidance of TR 24772-1 clause 6.x.5”, even though that leaves it to the reader to determine what is applicable.

-5.1 Top avoidance mechanisms
+5.2 Top avoidance mechanisms

 Each vulnerability listed in clause 6 provides a set of ways that the vulnerability can be avoided or mitigated.
 Many of the mitigations and avoidance mechanisms are common.
 This subclause provides the most effective and most common mitigations, together with references to which vulnerabilities they apply.
 The references are hyperlinked to provide the reader with easy access to those vulnerabilities for rationale and further exploration.
 The mitigations provided here are in addition to the ones provided in TR 24772-1, clause 5.4